autioch/repo-counts/readme.md

 ## Warning
 This tool can generate very, very large amounts of data.
 Be careful when using `chronicle` together with `detail`.

-## Installation
-This package is currently _unavailable_ on `npm`.
-To use it clone or download repository.

 ## Usage

 ### Node.js